joejcollins/rhapsody-angel/queens/2023-rebecca.md

 ## 2023 Queen

+2013-07-29 Started drawing and filling the frames in the top box.
+There aren't a great deal of stores considering how much they have been fed lately but it has been raining a lot.
+One frame of eggs in the top brood box, didn't see the queen.
+No signs of swarming.

-2023-07-09 They are taking down the feed but not particularly drawing out the frames in the top box.
+2023-07-22 They are taking down the feed but not particularly drawing out the frames in the top box.
 No signs of swarming but I didn't look in the top box.

 2023-07-09 Moved to a new position and shook in 4 frames of bees from the original site.
 Left [Ruby]({{ site.baseurl }}/queens/2023-ruby.html) in place with 11 frames to raise a new queen.